The French Connection (film): Plot

 Devereaux's vehicle arrives in New York City.
-Boca is in a hurry to make the purchase, but Weinstock urges patience, knowing they are being surveilled.
+Boca is in a hurry to make the purchase, but Weinstock urges patience, understanding they are being surveilled.
 Charnier realizes he is being surveilled as well, identifies Popeye as a detective, and escapes on a departing subway shuttle at Grand Central Station.
 To evade Popeye, he has Boca meet him in Washington, D.C., where Boca asks for a delay to avoid the police.
 Charnier wants to conclude the deal quickly.
 On the flight back to New York City, Nicoli offers to kill Popeye, but Charnier says Popeye would just be replaced by another policeman.
 Nicoli insists, however, saying they will be back in France before a replacement is assigned.
-Soon, Nicoli attempts to snipe Popeye in Brooklyn but misses.
+Soon, Nicoli attempts to snipe Popeye in Brooklyn but hits a bystander.
 Popeye chases Nicoli, who boards an elevated subway train.
 Popeye shouts to a policeman on the train to catch Nicoli and then commandeers a passing car.
 He gives chase, crashing into several vehicles on the way.

-Realizing he is being pursued, Nicoli shoots the policeman who tries to intervene, and hijacks the train at gunpoint, forcing the motorman to drive through the next station and shooting the conductor.
-The motorman suffers a heart attack, and the train is about to collide with another when the emergency brake engages, hurling Nicoli to the floor.
+Realizing he is being pursued, Nicoli shoots the policeman who tries to intervene and hijacks the train at gunpoint, shooting the conductor while forcing the motorman to drive through the next station.
+The motorman suffers a heart attack, and the train stop engages before it rear ends another train, hurling Nicoli to the floor.
 Popeye arrives and sees Nicoli descending from the platform.
 Nicoli sees Popeye and turns to run, but Popeye shoots him dead.
 After a long stakeout, Popeye impounds Devereaux's Lincoln.
 In a police garage, mechanics tear the car apart in a search for drugs, initially coming up empty-handed.
 Cloudy discovers that the car's weight was recorded at 120 pounds over its standard, implying that the contraband must still be in the car – packages of heroin are finally discovered beneath the rocker panels.
-The police re-hide the contraband and reassemble the car, returning it to Devereaux who delivers it to Charnier.
+The car is reassembled, despite being nearly destroyed, and returned to Devereaux who delivers it to Charnier.